deepikaa-mittal/disha/README.md

  End-to-end pilot with a single career track (e.g. law) Disclaimer

 EEG-based emotional-state inference is probabilistic, not diagnostic.
-NeuroPath is a career-exploration aid, not a psychological or medical assessment tool.
+Disha is a career-exploration aid, not a psychological or medical assessment tool.

 License